Evaluating the structure-coefficient theorem of evolutionary game theory: Theory and Results

-The distinction between $\pi_i$ and $z_i$ aids in the interpretation of $v^\ast_i$ and its relationship to patterns of identity by descent.
+The distinction between $\pi_{i}$ and $z_{i}$ aids in the interpretation of $\pi_{i}^{\textrm{mut}}$ and its relationship to patterns of identity by descent.
 Consider the ancestral random walk defined by the matrix $A$.
-Starting with an individual at location $j$, each step backward in time is associated to a mutation with probability $u$ and a faithful transmission of genetic material with probability $1-u$.
-The endpoint, $i$, is the location of the most-ancient individual that is identical by descent with $j$.
-Thus the first mutation in the ancestral line from $j$ occurs between $i$ and its parent $\alpha(i)$.
-Since a mutation must eventually arise somewhere in this random walk, this endpoint defines a distribution over $\left\{1,\dots ,N\right\}$.
+Starting with an individual at location $j$, each step backward in time is associated to a mutation with probability $u$ and to a faithful transmission of genetic material with probability $1-u$.
+We consider the endpoint, $i$, to be the location of the most ancient individual that is identical by descent with $j$.
+Thus, the first mutation in the ancestral line from $j$ occurs between $i$ and its parent, $\alpha\left(i\right)$.
+Since a mutation must eventually arise in this walk, the endpoint defines a distribution over $\left\{1,\dots ,N\right\}$.

+For the first mutation to occur at $i$ after $t$ steps in the past, the first $t$ reproduction events in this lineage must be mutation-free, which happens with probability $\left(1-u\right)^{t}$.
+The probability that the lineage is at $i$ is then $\left(A^{t}\right)_{ji}$.
+Finally, the parent of $i$ must produce a mutated offspring, which happens with probability $u$.
+Summing these probabilities over all $t$ gives a total probability of